rahulsingh34/sveltekit-todo/README.md

 # SvelteKit Todo App

-Testing out SvelteKit by building a Todo App
+Adding Supabase Auth and Database to the Todo App